YouraHalloween/Material-Design-Components-for-web/readme.md

 # Material-Design-Components-for-web
-Components developed by Google and slightly modified by me
+Components developed by Google with my modifications